Thurston County, Nebraska: Politics

-In recent decades, Native Americans in the United States have become more active politically, voting in increasing numbers in local, state and national elections.
+In recent decades, Native Americans in the United States have become more active politically, voting in increasing numbers in local, state, and national elections.
 In 2004, Thurston, a majority-Native American county, was the only one in Nebraska with a majority voting for the Democratic Party presidential candidate, John Kerry.

 Voter interest was high, and the 2008 presidential election was preceded by a major voter registration drive.
 The majority of voters in Thurston County voted for Democratic candidate Barack Obama, making the county one of four such in the state.
 In the 2012 presidential election, Thurston was the only Nebraska county that voted for Obama in his successful re-election bid.
-In 2016 and 2020, the county moved towards Donald Trump by relatively narrow margins.
+In 2016, the county flipped, voting for Republican Donald Trump.
+In the 2024 presidential election, Trump expanded on his previous performances, carrying it by about 7%.

-The predominantly Native American communities in the east of the county (Winnebago, Walthill and Macy) lean Democratic, but despite them having more population altogether than the Republican predominantly white communities in the west of the county, they sport lower voter turnouts.
+The predominantly Native American communities in the east of the county (Winnebago, Walthill and Macy) lean Democratic, but despite them having more population altogether than the Republican predominantly white communities in the west of the county, they have lower voter turnouts.